johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-Transfuse will use ExampleProvider's get() method to instantiate Example each time Example is requested for injection
+Transfuse will use ExampleProvider's get() method to instantiate Example each time Example is requested for injection.

 To associate a method interceptor with an annotation use the @BindInterceptor annotation: